 Here's where you can use Siri

-Siri is currently available on Apple TV (4th generation) in these countries, regions, and languages: Australia (English), Canada (English, French), Germany (German), France (French), Mexico (Spanish), Netherlands (Dutch), Norway (Norwegian Bokmål), Japan (Japanese), Spain (Spanish), Sweden (Swedish), UK (English), US (English, Spanish).*
+Siri is currently available on Apple TV 4K and Apple TV (4th generation) in these countries, regions, and languages: Australia (English), Canada (English, French), Germany (German), France (French), Mexico (Spanish), Netherlands (Dutch), Norway (Norwegian Bokmål), Japan (Japanese), Spain (Spanish), Sweden (Swedish), UK (English), US (English, Spanish).*

 Hold down the Siri button on your Siri Remote, say what you want, then release the Siri button.
 Siri searches across popular apps, depending on your country or region, then shows your viewing options or the answer to your question.
 Siri won't talk to you, so it won't interrupt what you're listening to or watching.

 If you press and release the Siri button, Siri will give you tips and suggestions.
 See some examples below.

 Search movies and TV shows and control what you're playing

 When you ask for a certain movie, Siri takes you to it.
 After you select a movie, you can see all the info about it, including its description, cast, rating, and reviews.

 If you know the title that you want to watch, you can search by title.
 If there's more than one choice, Siri gives you the option to choose the correct one.
 For example:

 - "I want to watch Gone Girl."